ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## Step 2.
 Configure your workspace
 {: #config-workspace}

-Specify how you will track and manage your installation from your IBM Cloud Schematics workspace:
+Specify how to track and manage your installation from your {{site.data.keyword.IBM_notm}} Cloud Schematics workspace:

   1. In the _Configure your workspace_ section, update the name and tag of the installation workspace.
   2. Specify any tags that you want to use for the installation.
 Specify multiple tags as a comma-separated list.